raster-foundry/raster-foundry/README.md

 Once the machine is provisioned you can start services or development by ssh-ing into the machine (`vagrant ssh`) and using the helper scripts in the `/opt/raster-foundry/scripts` directory.

 Development workflow varies by developer, but a typical development experience might include the following:

- - create a new feature branch
+ - Create a new feature branch
- - start up the vagrant machine with `vagrant up --provision`
+ - Start up the vagrant machine with `vagrant up --provision`
- - get an `sbt` console open using `./scripts/console app-server ./sbt`
+ - Get an `sbt` console open using `./scripts/console app-server ./sbt`
- - make changes to scala code
+ - Make changes to Scala code
- - try compiling (`~compile`) or running the service to inspect it (`~app/run`)
+ - Try compiling (`~compile`) or running the service to inspect it (`~app/run`)

 ### Migrations